cfpb/source-code-policy/policy.md

   [4]: http://www.copyright.gov/title17/92chap1.html#101 "Joint Work"

 The public can use our code as the basis of wholly proprietary and commercial systems.
 18F would appreciate that users of our code disclose its lineage, but 18F maintains no legal right to require disclosure.
-Notifications that our work is being used in a new system are always greatly appreciated.
+Notifications that our work is used in a new system are always greatly appreciated.

 ## Open Source Licenses